YagmurAkbaba/YagmurAkbaba/README.md

 ## 📜 About

-My name is Yağmur Akbaba and I'm a senior studying Software Engineering at Izmir University of Economics.
+My name is Yağmur Akbaba and I'm a new graduate who studied Software Engineering at Izmir University of Economics.
 I have been dedicated to improving my skills and knowledge through my education and internships.
 In addition, I have actively participated in student clubs to further develop my social skills.
 Understanding the significance of soft skills, I have undergone diction training and participated in various activities, including mentoring.
-My involvement in numerous software projects and club activities has allowed me to comprehend the importance of being a team player and has honed my abilities in this regard.
+My involvement in numerous software projects and student branch activities has allowed me to comprehend the importance of being a team player and has honed my abilities in this regard.
 Going forward, I am committed to working with the same level of motivation and diligence to reach my full potential.

 ## Projects